Revurn/Documentation/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Information on how you can interact with the Revurn API
 ---

 # Introduction